 ANTI-VALENTINES: RADIOACTIVE MASCULINITY

-Every February, Spectacle throws a bone to the lonesome and heartsick to combat the nauseating pink and red onslaught of Cupid’s holiday season.
-This year we’re adding a sub(human)-series under the Anti-Valentines umbrella to highlight a couple films where the male protagonists’ behavior is so egregious and intertwined with their clinical depression that it goes far beyond toxic to exclusion zone levels of radiation.
-To be frank, these dudes suck.
-But at the same time, we can’t help but empathize with them on maybe a couple points…
+Every February, Spectacle throws a bone to the lonesome and heartsick to combat the nauseating pink-and-red onslaught of Cupid’s holiday.
+This year, we’re adding a sub(human)-series of films about men whose behavior is so egregious and intertwined with their clinical depression that they go beyond “toxic” to exclusion zone levels of danger.
+Frankly, these dudes suck.
+Yet we can’t help but perhaps empathize with them on a few points…

 BAJO EN NICOTINA